 Along with the online courses, you will be required to complete up to two professional practice experiences and a management internship or capstone project such as a senior thesis.
 Since most students are already in the workplace, they have been able to integrate their assignments into their own work experiences.

 Is on-line learning as effective as traditional learning?

 Yes.
 The difference between the two is that online learning is an asynchronous form of education.
 It does not depend upon time or place.
 The online student must be self-disciplined and self-motivated in order to complete courses.
-The content of the course is the same & the expectations are the same.
-An online course requires a high level of motivation and participation.
+The content of the course is the same and the expectations are the same.
+An online course requires a high level of motivation, discipline, and participation.

 What resources will I have?

-Aside from your ANGEL access, you will be given a KUMC email account.
-You will also have online access to KUMC Dykes Library and the KUMC Bookstore.
-Textbooks may be ordered directly from the KUMC Bookstore & delivered to you.
-Your main point of contact will be the Distance Education Coordinator at the HIM Program.
+Aside from your BlackBoard access, you will be given a KU Medical Center email account.
+You will also have online access to Dykes Library and the bookstore at the KU Medical Center.
+Textbooks may be ordered directly from the bookstore and delivered to you.
+Your main point of contact will be the distance education coordinator of the HIM program.
 And, of course, your fellow students will also be a resource for you.

 How many hours do I need to graduate?

 A minimum of 120 academic credit hours are required to obtain a bachelor's degree from the University of Kansas.
 Students need to enter the program with approximately 63 hours of required prerequisites and electives; the remaining course work is completed online.

 How long is a student allowed to stay in the RHIT-Progression Program?

 The program may be completed in either 2 years (full-time) or 3 years (part-time), but no more than 4 years.